vedph/cadmus-graph/doc/mappings.md

 The JSON document is an array of mapping objects.
 Each mapping object has some properties, and optionally any number of children mappings, nested under their `children` property.

-Here is a quick recap of mappings, reading the file from top to bottom:
+Here is a quick recap of mappings for the first event, reading the file from top to bottom:

 (1) the first mapping matches any event of type `person.birth` (see its `source` property: this is the JMES path).
 Its output is just a metadatum, which will be consumed by its children mappings.
 This has key `eid-sid` and is built from a template, collecting the part ID and the event's EID.
 So, all the children of this mapping start with their source located at the birth event.